 Candidates should have a national/international profile, extensive experience as a performing artist, significant record of teaching in the field, extensive training and experience in the area of ballet, and a substantial background in staging repertory.
 An M.A. or M.F.A. in Dance is preferred.
 Prior teaching experience at the collegiate level is preferred.

 Position begins in August 2017.
 Review of applications will begin on June 26, 2017 and continue until the position is filled.
 To apply please send a letter of application, philosophy of teaching that does not exceed two pages, and curriculum vitae that include the addresses, phone numbers, and email addresses for three current references.
 Materials should be sent to the attention of:

 Dr. Stephanie Milling

-Applicant must also apply directly to the University of South Carolina’s Division of Human Resources Employment Website at:
+Applicants must also apply directly to the University of South Carolina’s Division of Human Resources Employment Website at

 The University of South Carolina is an affirmative action, equal opportunity employer.
 Minorities and women are encouraged to apply.
 The University of South Carolina does not discriminate in educational or employment opportunities or decisions for qualified persons on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, or veteran status.